 We’ve talked before about how many Uber and Lyft drivers are operating vehicles with active safety recalls unaddressed.
 But what actually happens when you get into an accident with a rideshare driver?
 Will Uber or Lyft automatically step in to cover your claims?
 The answer: It depends.
 Continue reading to learn about bringing claims against Uber and Lyft drivers, and call a dedicated Vancouver car crash lawyer if you have been hurt in a car accident in Washington State.

 Fault matters first

-Washington and Oregon are both “fault” states.
+Washington is an at “fault” state.
 That means that victims injured in a car accident can bring a claim against the parties at-fault for an accident.
 To successfully bring a claim, the injured victim must, of course, demonstrate that the other driver is at fault.
 There is nothing about an accident with a rideshare driver that would, by default, change this process: If you were at fault for an accident with a rideshare driver, you could expect the driver or their employer to bring a claim against you and your insurer.
 If you were a passenger in a rideshare and a different driver crashed into your Uber, then you would bring a claim against that driver and their insurance.
 If a negligent rideshare driver hurt you, you will then have to decide against whom to bring your claim: the driver, or the rideshare company.

 Uber and Lyft have great insurance, but it does not always apply